 A back end for OSD daemons, where a Journal is needed and files are written to the filesystem.

-Any single machine or server in a Ceph System.
+Any single machine or server in a Ceph Cluster.
+See Ceph Node.

 Extensible metadata for LVM volumes and groups.
 It is used to store Ceph-specific information about devices and its relationship with OSDs.